peace-Van/nn-climate-classification-py/README.md

 This part is not implemented; just use `features2clim.m` in the MATLAB repo.

-I could not find a Python SOM package that supports 3D SOM structure.

-Also tried modern methods like `t-sne` and `umap`, but did't come out good.

 The results are shown in `result_24kmeans.png` and `result_432som.png`.

 Not quite desirable, it seems the network learns what it shouldn't learn (kind of overfitting).